DorothyTamYiLing/GWarrange/readme.md

 --output-patterns kmer_patterns.txt \
 --max-dimensions 8 --min-af 0.05 --max-af 0.95 > 111yearGWAS_ISrepl_fix

-#mash.tsv is the distance matrix generating using mash as described in pyseer tutorial (can be found in /)
+#mash.tsv is the distance matrix generating using mash as described in pyseer tutorial (for the purpose of this tutorial, the file is provided and can be found in /)
 ```

 #calculate the significance threshold